Mehmet Cansun

-Mehmet Cansun (born 1947 in Istanbul) is a Turkish businessman and former chairman of the Turkish sports club Galatasaray.
+Mehmet Cansun (born 24 November 1947) is a Turkish businessman and former chairman of the Turkish sports club Galatasaray.

+Biography

+Cansun was born in Istanbul on 24 November 1947.
+He graduated from Galatasaray High School in 1967.

-He works in advertising industry as the owner of Kamera Reklam Group.
+Cansun works in advertising industry as the owner of Kamera Reklam Group.
 In 2001, he was elected as the president of Galatasaray.
 In the congress held in 2002, Özhan Canaydın won the election ahead of him.

+Cansun is married and has two sons.